Philippine serpent eagle: Description and taxonomy

+It has a length of 47 to 53 cm and a wingspan of 105 to 120 cm.
+This species is monotypic.

 Ecology and behavior

 The bird feeds on amphibians, reptiles and other live prey.
 Not much is known about its breeding habits.
 A female was collected with a single egg in its oviducts in April of 2020.

 Habitat and conservation status

 Its natural habitats are tropical moist lowland forest, montane forest, second growth and cultivated areas up to 2,500 meters above sea level.

 The IUCN has classified the species as being of Least Concern as it has a large range and it is common throughout its range and appears to adapt to second growth.
 Populations are still declining due to habitat loss due to slash and burn farming, mining, illegal logging and habitat conversion, hunting and poaching for the illegal wildlife trade.

 It is found in multiple protected areas such as Pasonanca Natural Park, Bataan National Park, Mount Banahaw, Mount Kitanglad.
 Mount Apo, Pasonanca Natural Park and Northern Sierra Madre Natural Park but like all areas in the Philippines, protection is lax and deforestation continues despite this protection on paper.